Bulk administration of client devices with Ansible

 Linux & Mac: Port 22 Protocol Used: SSH

 The Client devices must also be able to resolve the domain name of the Zmanda Pro Server.
-The Client devices may need to make entries in their respective
+The Client devices may need to make entries in their respective hosts

 file for the same if a DNS manager service is not configured at the network organization level.